5Methods of making daily bank transactions

-You can easily deposit cash into your bank account by using ATMs or by going up to the counter.
+It’s not very common to use cheques in Canada.
+Instead, you can easily deposit cash into your bank account by using ATMs or going in to your bank branch.

-This is very convenient if you don’t have an ATM in your area or if your monthly banking plan doesn’t offer unlimited transactions.
-You won’t be able to ask for large amounts of cashback though as it’s often limited to $40.
+When you go grocery shopping, you can ask the cashier for cashback.
+This is a convenient method of withdrawing money if you don’t have an ATM in your area, or if your monthly banking plan doesn’t offer unlimited transactions.
+You won’t be able to ask for large amounts of cashback though, as it’s often limited to $40.

 Previous chapter